inovex/justcause/README.md

 # Related Projects & Resources

- 1. [causalml](https://github.com/uber/causalml): causal inference with machine learning algorithms in Python
+ 1. [causalml]: causal inference with machine learning algorithms in Python
- 2. [DoWhy](https://github.com/Microsoft/dowhy): causal inference using graphs for identification
+ 2. [DoWhy]: causal inference using graphs for identification
- 3. [EconML](https://github.com/microsoft/EconML): Heterogeneous Effect Estimation in Python
+ 3. [EconML]: Heterogeneous Effect Estimation in Python
- 4. [awesome-list](https://github.com/rguo12/awesome-causality-algorithms): A very extensive list of causal methods and respective code
+ 4. [awesome-list]: A very extensive list of causal methods and respective code
- 5. [IBM-Causal-Inference-Benchmarking-Framework](https://github.com/IBM-HRL-MLHLS/IBM-Causal-Inference-Benchmarking-Framework) Causal Inference Benchmarking Framework
+ 5. [IBM-Causal-Inference-Benchmarking-Framework]: Causal Inference Benchmarking Framework by IBM

 ## Note